Project TypeCultural & Civic

 A series of five open galleries were designed to reflect the sequence of events.
 Spare design and materials—a concrete floor and soft grey walls—set the contemplative tone and highlight the images and words that tell the story.
 The exhibit route is punctuated with a series of freestanding panels whose 22-inch width recalls the Tower’s vertical windows.
 A long blue wall with missing person flyers recalls the vivid blue sky of September 11th.
 The final gallery space on the main floor commemorates the victims with images and personal mementos.
 The lower level is a space to facilitate volunteer activism and accommodate the Center’s programs.

 The design of the 9/ 11 Tribute Center went beyond a conventional architectural response to program.
 The creation process was used to shape and define the mission of the Association and goals of the space, and to create a Center at Ground Zero that celebrates the vibrancy and resiliency of the community, rather than memorializing what was lost.

-Joan Krevlin, “Connection Point: Defining Purpose Through the Architectural Process,” Oculus: Nov.
-17, 2006 (PDF)
+“Connection Point: Defining Purpose Through The Architectural Process,” Oculus, October 2007

 Poulin & Morris – graphic design; Cauldwell Wingate – construction management; Weidlinger Associates – structural; Ambrosino, DePinto & Schmieder – MEP; Kugler Associates – lighting design; Daniel Schnur – special exhibit consultant; MSL Productions – exhibit fabricator; Monadnock Media – a/v